Yagogc/react-interview-test/README.md

 ### Requirements

+- Typescript:
+  - The use of Typescript is not mandatory but encouraged.
+Be mindful of time.
 - Routing:
   - The different pages should be handled by some sort of routing library.
   - No restriction on which library to use.